Kannapolis-Bioinformatics/pathwrap/README.md

 ```

 ## Quick start with demo data
-Just run the pathwrap function with as much argument as possible for compelte analysis.
+Just run the pathwrap function with as much argument as possible for complete analysis.
 You will need phenofile which has information about the path in which the raw files are stored and the class or category each sample belong to.

 ``` r
 # This code creates the phenofile and runs the pathviewrap